kaleidos-ventures/taiga-resources/taiga-resources/content/features/issues.md

 ### Filters

-Taiga Issues module doesn't sport burndown charts or metrics.
-Teams that need specific reporting capabilities can use the wonderful live CSV export under SETTINGS > PROJECT > REPORTS or the world-class Taiga API and integrate them into their favourite reporting tool (many use simple spreadsheets and their built-in charts for that).
+Taiga Issues module doesn't sport burndown charts or metrics. **Teams that need specific reporting capabilities can use the wonderful live CSV export** under SETTINGS > PROJECT > REPORTS or the world-class Taiga API and integrate them into their favourite reporting tool (many use simple spreadsheets and their built-in charts for that).

-What Taiga Issues focus on is being able to quickly extract the relevant list of issues for every team member.
+What Taiga Issues focus on is being able **to quickly extract the relevant list of issues for every team member**.
 That's why we have filters box visible by default with all its include/exclude glory.
 It's here, compared to KANBAN and Scrum, where it's more typical to save custom filters for personal later use.
-When combined with column ordering you get an extremely fast way to find what you need
+When combined with column ordering you get **an extremely fast way to find what you need**.

 [{{< figure src="/images/issues_list.jpg" caption="Hundreds of issues become just a handful.
 Click to enlarge." alt="Hundreds of issues become just a handful.
 Click to enlarge." width="100%" class="articlefigure" >}}](/images/issues_list.jpg)